Pathfinder 2 Class Rules

 At 5th level and every 5 levels thereafter, your character boosts four different ability scores.
 Your character can use these ability boosts to increase their ability scores above 18.
 Boosting an ability score increases it by 1 if it’s already 18 or above, or by 2 if it starts out below 18.
 For more about ability boosts and applying them during character creation, see page 20.

 This section serves as a reminder of the ancestry feats your character gains at 5th, 9th, 13th, and 17th levels.
-Ancestry feats are detailed in each ancestry entry in Chapter 2, which begins on page 32.
+Ancestry feats are detailed in each ancestry entry, which can be found at All Ancestries.